-TESAMORELIN is used to reduce excess abdominal fat in HIV-infected patients.
+TESAMORELIN (TES a moe REL in) is used to reduce excess abdominal fat in HIV-infected patients.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 They need to know if you have any of these conditions:

 recent surgery or trauma

 an unusual or allergic reaction to tesamorelin, mannitol, other medicines, foods, dyes, or preservatives

 This medicine is for injection under the skin.
 You will be taught how to prepare and give this medicine.
 Use exactly as directed.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.